TrebledJ/trebledj.github.io/content/posts/misc/satire/2025/2025-04-01-boomlang-blue-team-strikes-back-et-cvss-and-dllmodules.md

 Unlike IT (which deals with data) and OT (which controls industrial systems), ET operates on principles human scientists describe as "pure wizardry".
 Key features include:

-- **Telepathic Cloud Computing: No servers, just brainwaves.** By amplifying the collective power of organic brainwaves, the "ET Cloud" replaces the traditional cloud in a true serverless, decentralised model of a human hivemind.
+- **Telepathic Cloud Computing: No servers, just brainwaves.** By amplifying the collective power of organic brainwaves, the "ET Cloud" replaces the traditional cloud with a true serverless, decentralised model existing purely within the human hivemind.
 Costs are drastically lowered at the risk of individual mental health.
 - **Anti-Gravity DevOps (AGDO): Code deploys itself... upwards.** By bending spacetime, AGDO rapidly deploys code from the physical realm to the metaphysical realm of the telepathic cloud.
 - **Self-Aware Firewalls: Hackers are instantly vaporised.** Firewalls gain sentience and offensive capabilities, striking fear into the hearts of script kiddies.